iamonur/the_legendary_pipeline/README.md

 # TODO
 - implement at least functional tests
 - implement unit tests
+- ~~implement all the games via PROMELA.~~
-- implement all the games.
+- Implement all the games via MCTS just to benchmark.

 # Contributions
 If your contribution is meaningful and you code tests for your code, your pull request will be merged 99% of the time.
 I will be giving feedback & special thanks to you every time.
 Don't judge me on the tests, I just started developing them.